Manuel Antonio, Costa Rica Travel Guide for First Time Visitors

 2. Arenas del Mar Beachfront & Rainforest Resort

 For a more luxurious stay, check out Arenas del Mar.
 This eco-friendly resort offers direct beach access, spacious rooms with ocean views, and a spa that will make you forget all your worries.
+It’s one of the best all-inclusive resorts in Manuel Antonio, Costa Rica, for those who want to feel pampered while still enjoying the natural beauty of the area.
 It’s the perfect blend of luxury and nature, with plenty of opportunities to spot monkeys and toucans.

 3. Hotel Costa Verde

-If you’ve ever wanted to sleep in a plane, this is your chance!
+If you’ve ever wanted to sleep on a plane, this is your chance!
 Hotel Costa Verde offers a unique suite inside a refurbished Boeing 727, complete with ocean views and jungle vibes.
-Even if you don’t stay in the plane, the hotel’s other accommodations are equally charming, with lush surroundings and a relaxed atmosphere.
+For unique lodging, this is one of the top hotels in Manuel Antonio, Costa Rica, where you can stay in something truly memorable while enjoying the rainforest ambiance.
+Even if you don’t stay on the plane, the hotel’s other accommodations are equally charming, with lush surroundings and a relaxed atmosphere.

 What to Do: Monkeys, Beaches, and Mangroves